-No longer do we have to wait weeks between new episodes, or buy a series one painstaking season at a time.
-Netflix makes it possible to find a great TV show (from yesteryear or just released) and stream the entire run, from start to finish — possibly even in one sitting, depending on how many snacks and beverages you have handy.
-If you're ready for a new favorite show, here are the best shows on Netflix.
+Netflix makes it possible to find a great TV show (just released or from yesteryear) and stream the entire run, from start to finish — possibly even in one sitting, depending on how many snacks and beverages you have handy.
+If you're ready for a new favorite, here are the best shows on Netflix.

 Russian Doll (2019) — Comedy/Drama — 1 Season